marvin1099/Password_Inseter/README.md

 After that it presses enter.
 If you dont type anything it wil just exit.

+The input tester included can be used to check the function of the software.

 This was made for the:
 SAM - Steam Account Manager
 https://github.com/rex706/SAM